 Apple Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Apple Springs rank slightly lower than the national average.
-15.10% of adults 25 and older in Apple Springs have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Apple Springs is nearly on par with the US average for all cities of 21.84%: 19.46% of adults 25 and older in Apple Springs have a bachelor's degree or advanced degree.

-The per capita income in Apple Springs in 2022 was $35,369, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $141,476 for a family of four.
+The per capita income in Apple Springs in 2022 was $29,724, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $118,896 for a family of four.
 However, Apple Springs contains both very wealthy and poor people as well.

 Apple Springs is a somewhat ethnically-diverse town.
 The people who call Apple Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apple Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Apple Springs include Irish, English, German, Scottish, and Czech.
+Important ancestries of people in Apple Springs include English, Irish, German, Czech, and Scottish.

 The most common language spoken in Apple Springs is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.